|HOME MEETINGS ABOUT US NEWS & EVENTS JOIN US SUPPORTERS CONTACTS|

 Please visit this page again in the spring of 2018.

 The first Mississauga Garden Festival was held on July 9, 2017.
-It was started as a pilot project, a collaboration between Cloverleaf Garden Club and Applewood Garden Club.
+It was a successful pilot project, a collaboration between Cloverleaf Garden Club and Applewood Garden Club.

 How the self-guided garden tour works:

 Guided by the map (part of the ticket), visitors navigate from one residential property to the next.
 To help you navigate, each property is identified by a "Mississauga Garden Festival" sign.